 Note.
-Replication sample is filled in using randomly simulated data before data collection
+Replication sample is filled in using randomly simulated data before data collection.
+The row Year for Study 1 to 3 in Lerner and Keltner (2001) refers to the time of publication.

 Design and procedure: Replication

 We summarized the experimental design in Table 4.
 We summarized our combined design as a four (dispositional emotions: anger, fear, happiness, and hope) by two (ambiguity of events: ambiguous events and unambiguous events) within-subject design.
 Display of measures was counterbalanced by randomizing the order of scales of dispositional emotions (with randomization of items within each scale), randomizing the order of risk optimism scale and risk preference questions.
-We provided more details and all measures in the supplementary materials.
+We provided more details and all measures in the supplementary (see the section “Materials and scales used in the replication and extension experiment”).

 Participants first read the basic information about the study and gave consent.
 After reading the study outline and answering several verifications, participants answered a randomized sequence of measures of dispositional anger, fear, and happiness as part of the replication, and trait hope as our extension.
-Participants then rated events optimism and indicated risk preferences in randomized order, with a follow-up section examining either their perceived controllability or certainty of the same events.
+Participants then rated events optimism and indicated risk preferences in randomized order, with a follow-up section examining either their perceived controllability and certainty of the same events.
 Finally, there were funneling, demographics information, and debriefing sections.

 [For review: The Qualtrics survey .QSF file and an exported DOCX file are provided on the OSF folder.
 A preview link of the Qualtrics survey is provided on: https://hku.au1.qualtrics.com/jfe/preview/SV_cTILaV1h7ujS1Bs?Q_CHL=preview&Q_SurveyVersionID=current ]